ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

   `new_state` is its updated preparation state and `prep_msg` is its next VDAF message.

-This output message for each report in AggregateContinueReq.prepare_shares is then sent to the leader in an AggregateContinueResp message, structured as follows:
+This output message for each report in AggregateContinueReq.prepare_steps is then sent to the leader in an AggregateContinueResp message, structured as follows:

 ~~~
 struct {
-  PrepareStep prepare_shares<1..2^32-1>;
+  PrepareStep prepare_steps<1..2^32-1>;
 } AggregateContinueResp;
 ~~~

-The order of AggregateContinueResp.prepare_shares MUST match that of the PrepareStep values in `AggregateContinueReq.prepare_shares`.
+The order of AggregateContinueResp.prepare_steps MUST match that of the PrepareStep values in `AggregateContinueReq.prepare_steps`.
 The helper's response to the leader is an HTTP status code 200 OK whose body is the AggregateContinueResp and media type is "message/dap-aggregate-continue-resp".
 The helper then awaits the next message from the leader.

 [[OPEN ISSUE: consider relaxing this ordering constraint.
 See issue#217.]]